Request an SSL certificate

 Before you request your certificate, we recommend checking out the following information:

-- If you're using the certificate on your own server, Generating a Certificate Signing Request
+- If you're using the certificate on your own server or a code or driver signing certificate, see Generate a CSR (certificate signing request)

 - Click SSL Certificates.

-- Next to the account you want to use, click Manage.
+- Next to the SSL certificate credit you want to use, click Set up.

 NOTE: If you're requesting a UCC certificate, your CSR should include the SANs you want to use.